zxdb/ZXDB/README.md

 * `schemetypes` - tape protection schemes for programs

 * `sourcetypes` - indicates "source" of certain files (according to Martijn's internal notes)

+* `tagtypes` - list of tag types:
+  * `Series` - programs from the same series, following a specific order
+  * `Unsorted Group` - programs from the same collection, but without any specific order
+  * `Theme` - programs that share the same theme (Ancient Mythology, Christmas, etc)
+  * `Feature` - programs that share the same feature (isometric 3D graphics, AY support, etc)
+  * `Competition` - programs that participated in the same competition
+  * `Multiplay Mode` - programs that support a certain multiplayer mode (Cooperative, Teamplay, Versus)
+  * `Turn Mode` - programs that support a certain multiplayer turn mode (Alternating, Simultaneous, Turn based)
+  * `Control Option` - programs that support a certain control option (Kempston joystick, redefineable keys, etc)

 * `tooltypes` - list of tool types (emulator, cross-development utility, etc)